plumelo/armor-payments-nodejs/README.md

 // There are four top-level resources: accounts, users, orders, and shipmentcarriers
-// Querying users and orders requires an accountId client.accounts.all().then(function (response) {
+// Querying users and orders requires an accountId client.accounts().all().then(function (response) {
     // response.body contains parsed JSON object
 });
 ```

 Fore more detailed usage examples, See the [Ruby client](https://github.com/Armor-Payments/armor_payments_ruby).
-We follow the exact conventions with only differences being the usage of camelCase instead of under_scores, and using Promises for handling responses as above.
+We follow the same API naming and method chaining conventions with only differences being the usage of camelCase instead of under_scores, and using Promises for handling responses as above.

 ## Developing